-Connections.potentialRoot( A.R); Connections.potentialRoot(A.R, priority = p); The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority $p \ (p \ge 0)$.
+Connections.potentialRoot(A.R); Connections.potentialRoot(A.R, priority = p); The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority p ($p \geq 0$).
 If no second argument is provided, the priority is zero. p shall be a parameter expression of type Integer.
-In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root [This definition may be used if in a model with connector A the overdetermined record A.R appears differentiated $-\operatorname{der}(A.R) - \operatorname{together}$ with the constraint equations of A.R, i.e., a non-redundant subset of A.R maybe used as states b = Connections.isRoot(A.R) Returns true, if the overdetermined type or record instance R in ; connector instance A is selected as a root in the virtual connection graph. b = Connections.rooted(A.R) grapii. b - connections.rooted(A.R) If the energical Connections rested(A B) is used on the ; 1 If the operator Connections.rooted(A.R) is used, or the b = rooted(A.R); //deprecated equivalent but deprecated operator rooted(A.R), then there must be exactly one statement Connections.branch(A.R, B.R) involving A.R (the argument of Connections.rooted must be the first argument of Connections.branch).
-In that case Connections.rooted(A.R) returns true, if A.R is closer to the root of the spanning tree than B.R; other- wise false is returned.
+In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root [This definition may be used if in a model with connector A the overdetermined record A.R appears differentiated $-\operatorname{der}(A.R) - \operatorname{together}$ with the constraint equations of A.R, i.e., a non-redundant subset of A.R maybe used as states] b = Connections.isRoot(A.R) Returns true, if the overdetermined type or record instance R in ; connector instance A is selected as a root in the virtual connection graph. b = Connections.rooted(A.R) ; If the operator Connections.rooted(A.R) is used, or the b = rooted(A.R); //deprecated equivalent but deprecated operator rooted(A.R), then there must be exactly one statement Connections.branch(A.R, B.R) involving A.R (the argument of Connections.rooted must be the first argument of Connections.branch).
+In that case Connections.rooted(A.R) returns true, if A.R is closer to the root of the spanning tree than B.R; otherwise false is returned.
 [This operator can be used to avoid equation systems by providing analytic inverses, see Modelica.Mechanics.MultiBody.Parts.FixedRotation.]